Pattern formation of correlated impurities subjected to an impurity-medium interaction pulse: Driven dynamics to the miscible phase

 \subsection{Dynamical response for $\Omega<\omega$}

 As explicated in Sec. \ref{Sec:Immiscible}, monitoring the one-body density evolution of the participating components, it is possible to distinguish two driving related response regimes, namely $\Omega<\omega$ and $\Omega> \omega$, see Figs. \ref{Fig:Density_1p4_0p6}, \ref{Fig:Density_1p4_0p6_2} respectively.
-First, let us focus on the case of $\Omega=0.05<\omega$ [Fig. \ref{Fig:Density_1p4_0p6} (a), (c)], and inspect the dynamical behavior of the bath and the impurities within the MF framework.
-As it can be readily seen in Fig. \ref{Fig:Density_1p4_0p6} (c), $\rho^{(1),B}(x;t)$ exhibits density humps filling the dips of the bosonic medium, within the time intervals where $g_{AB}>1$, and diffusive patterns as the system is driven to its miscible phase \cite{Koushik}, i.e. $g_{AB}<1$.
-To facilitate this observation, a white solid line indicating the modulation of the impurity-medium coupling is depicted in Fig. \ref{Fig:Density_1p4_0p6} (c).
-When the impurities are driven to the immiscible phase [Fig. \ref{Fig:Density_1p4_0p6} (c), $t \simeq 60$], $\rho^{(1),B}$ breaks into multiple filaments, which subsequently interfere at $t\simeq 97$ since we enter the miscible phase.
-The inclusion of correlations [Fig. \ref{Fig:Density_1p4_0p6} (d)] results in a smaller number of generated filaments compared to the MF case \cite{Jenny,Hannes,Mista1}, see e.g. $\rho^{(1),B}$ at $t\simeq 97$.
-At later time instants the impurities diffuse inside the cloud of their environment due to the miscible nature of the mixture [Fig. \ref{Fig:Density_1p4_0p6} (d), $t\simeq 157$], and this diffusive pattern is more pronounced compared to the case where no correlations are taken into account [Fig. \ref{Fig:Density_1p4_0p6} (c)].
+First, let us focus on the case of $\Omega=0.05<\omega$ [Fig. \ref{Fig:Density_1p4_0p6} (a), (b)], and inspect the dynamical behavior of the bath and the impurities within the MF framework.
+As it can be readily seen in Fig. \ref{Fig:Density_1p4_0p6} (b), $\rho^{(1),B}(x;t)$ exhibits density humps filling the dips of the bosonic medium, within the time intervals where $g_{AB}>1$, and diffusive patterns as the system is driven to its miscible phase \cite{Koushik}, i.e. $g_{AB}<1$.
+To facilitate this observation, a white solid line indicating the modulation of the impurity-medium coupling is depicted in Fig. \ref{Fig:Density_1p4_0p6} (b).
+The inclusion of correlations results in a similar dynamical response of the mixture at early evolution times ($t<40$) but subsequently significant alterations take place [Fig. \ref{Fig:Density_1p4_0p6} (c), (d)].